 How can I be sure what habitat type I have on my transect?
-The JNCC website covers the plant species that best characterise habitats.
-Otherwise, your best guess is fine - many habitat types merge into each other
+First check the Habitat and Land-use classification form.
+The JNCC website provides details covering the plant species that best characterise habitats.
+Otherwise, your best guess is fine - many habitat types merge into each other.

 There is only one habitat type on my transect, is this ok?
 This is fine, but please break the route into at least 4 sections (this makes it easier for us to know which part of the route you saw which bumblebees in).
 These could be marked by changes in the topography or landscape such as the end of a line of trees, or a change in direction of the route.